great hero nanny of the maroons

 The village was officially established in 1739, when the first Maroon War between the English and the Maroons ended.
 Land was granted to the Maroons, the exact boundaries of which are in dispute today.

-great hero nanny of the maroons Maroonhouse2 great hero nanny of the maroons Modernmaroonhouse2 Within the town, individual plots of land are passed down from generation to generation, with no official titles changing hands.
+Within the town, individual plots of land are passed down from generation to generation, with no official titles changing hands.
 Neither the land nor income generating activities within its boundaries are subject to government tax.

 Community matters are directed by the Colonel and the council which he appoints.
 The Colonel is elected every three to five years.
 In elections held in August 2009, Colonel Peddie was replaced by Colonel F. Williams.